Last Updated on September 24, 2022

 Almonds have a number of benefits for pregnant women.
 A study in India revealed that almonds help reduce LDL and maintain or increase HDL, which is beneficial in preventing cardiovascular diseases (source: NIH).

-Almonds are a great source of unsaturated fatty acids and also show antimicrobial abilities.
+Almonds are a rich source of unsaturated fatty acids and also show antimicrobial abilities.
 Moreover, according to a randomized controlled study, roasted and unroasted almonds both increase the good gut bacteria (source: Nutrients).

 A healthy gut is important for pregnant women because it allows the body to absorb the nutrients that are taken in through food – and the baby benefits as well!